Fear Forgetting

 Not death.
 Not in the way the young speak of it.
 Death is just a turn in the trail.
 A return.
 But forgetting... that is a colder thing.

 And more than anything, I fear a world where we no longer fear our forgetfulness.
-Because that will mean we have already forgotten.
+Because once we stop fearing it, we stop guarding the names.
+We stop tending the fire.
+And what was living becomes only smoke.